project-flogo/rules/README.md

 	fmt.Printf("Rule added: [%s]\n", rule.GetName())
 	rule.AddCondition("c1", []model.StreamSource{"n1"}, checkForBob)          // check for name "Bob" in n1
 	rule.AddCondition("c2", []model.StreamSource{"n1", "n2"}, checkSameNames) // match the "name" field in both tuples
-	//in effect, fire the rule when name field in both tuples in "Bob" rule.SetActionFn(myActionFn)
+	//in effect, fire the rule when name field in both tuples is "Bob" rule.SetActionFn(myActionFn)

 	//Create a RuleSession and add the above Rule